Refund Fraud: The $103+ Billion Threat & How Merchants Can Fight Back

 First-party fraud tactics like refund fraud and friendly fraud all exist within a tricky “gray area,” in which it can be very difficult to fraudsters from legitimate customers.
 Bad actors know this, and are counting on that gray area to commit their crime.
 They also count on your reluctance to accuse paying customers of doing anything wrong.

-9 Most Common Refund Fraud Tactics
+The 16 Most Common Refund Fraud Tactics (And How to Spot Them)

 Like we alluded to above, there is a range of tactics that fall under the broad umbrella of “refund fraud.”
 Some are simple mistakes, while others are intentional and malicious fraud.
 Here are some of the most common refund fraud tactics you might see in your business: